-The quickening pace of economic development as well as a growing diversity of business models and product ideas all call for a new kind of workforce.
+The quickening pace of economic development and a growing diversity of business models and product ideas all call for a new kind of workforce.

 - To remain highly motivated, working in a field with passion is the only sustainable solution.
 Thus, education will have to be closely aligned with personal preferences and talents.